Newton Townhomes in Jacksonville

 Newton Townhomes Market Scorecard

-Newton Townhomes is currently a strong seller's market.
-About 1.2 months of supply, a median asking price of $420,000, and homes go under contract in about 6 days.
+Newton Townhomes is currently a no active listings.
+Limited supply, a median asking price of n/a.

 Months supply